MarcRussell2/car-accident-analysis/README.md

 #### Temperature:
 Does temperature correlate with number of accidents?
 Is there a spike below 32<sup>o</sup>F?

-Comparing temperature to the number of accidents showed no significant increase at 32<sup>o</sup> F. The plot seems to have a right scew implying that [][][].

 <p align="center">
   <img src="main/img/temp_counts.png" width = 400>
 </p>

+Comparing temperature to the number of accidents showed no significant increase at 32<sup>o</sup> F. The plot seems to have a right scew which further backs our assumtion earlier - the data is not independent and identically distributed over all temperatures.

 #### Precipitation:
 Taking a look at the precipitation amount against the number of accidents we notice two areas of interest.
-For small amounts of precipitation, we notice a decline [][] as precipitation increases.
-For precipitation near 10 inches per hour we see a significant increase in accident counts.
-This is likely a result of the human psychological tendancy to prefer 'round' numbers; this is often refered to as 'round number bias'.

 <p align="center">
   <img src="main/img/precip_counts.png" width = 400>
 </p>

+For small amounts of precipitation, we notice a steep decline as precipitation increases.
+For precipitation near 10 inches per hour we see a significant increase in accident counts.
+This is likely a result of the human psychological tendancy to prefer 'round' numbers; this is often refered to as 'round number bias'.

 #### Visibility:
-Does visibility effect accident hcounts?
+Does visibility negatively correlate with number of accident?

 <p align="center">
   <img src="main/img/visibility_counts.png" width = 400>
 </p>

+No, there may be a positive correlation but it is inconclusive.

 The weather data proved difficult to adjust due to underlying data distributions.
 An example from above is how weather conditions distribute themselves.
 If this distribution in not uniform, or if we do not subtract it out, we will not be able to obtain meaningful results.
 With this in mind, I moved onto other features that I knew I could eleminate their underlying distributions.